Contact structures, deformations and taut foliations

 are called the weak unstable resp.\ stable foliations of the flow.
+In general, the weak stable resp.\ unstable foliations need not be smooth and this puts strong restrictions on the possible flows as we will see below.
+However, as we are interested in smooth foliations we will always assume that both the weak stable and unstable foliations are \emph{smooth}.

 An important property of Anosov flows and foliations is their structural stability. $C^1$-stability of the Anosov condition goes back to Anosov's original paper \cite{Ano}.
-Moreover, the dynamics of a Anosov representation in terms of its \emph{translation numbers} will also turn out to be $C^0$-stable. \begin{defn}[Translation number] Let $\widetilde{\phi} \in \widetilde{\text{Homeo}}_+(S^1)$ be considered as a $1$-periodic diffeomorphism of $\mathbb{R}$.
+Moreover, the dynamics of an Anosov representation in terms of its \emph{translation numbers} also turn out to be $C^0$-stable. \begin{defn}[Translation number] Let $\widetilde{\phi} \in \widetilde{\text{Homeo}}_+(S^1)$ be considered as a $1$-periodic diffeomorphism of $\mathbb{R}$.
 The translation number is defined as

 \end{defn} If $\phi \in \text{Homeo}_+(S^1)$ then the \emph{rotation number} $\textrm{rot}(\phi)$ is defined as the image of $\textrm{tr}(\widetilde{\phi})$ in $S^1 = \mathbb{R}/\mathbb{Z}$ for any lift of $\phi$ to $\widetilde{\text{Homeo}}_+(S^1)$.